Store Street Aqueduct: Aqueduct

 Generally, where a canal (or later a railway) crossed a road, or vice versa, the road would be diverted to cross at right angles.
-It had not always been acceptable but attempts to build masonry arch bridges at an angle, or "skew", of greater than 15 degrees had proved unsatisfactory.
+It had not always been acceptable but attempts to build masonry arch bridges at an angle, or "skew", of greater than about 15 degrees had proved unsatisfactory.
 The method up to that time had been to build the voussoir arch with the stone coursework parallel to the abutments.
 This transmitted the load outward from the crown in a straight line to the foundations, parallel to the faces of the arch.
 If a skew was attempted, it threw the lines of force outside the abutments, leading to weakness in the structure.

 William Chapman had partially solved the problem in 1787 when building bridges for the Kildare Canal, the first being the Finlay Bridge near Naas, Ireland.
 The Kildare was part of the Grand Canal Company, for which William Jessop had been the engineer.
 Jessop would no doubt have discussed it with Outram, his partner, and he experimented with the idea on the Rochdale Canal.
-Examples are Gorrell's Lane and March Barn road bridges, though built possibly later.
+Examples are Gorrell's Lane and March Barn road bridges, though they were possibly built later.
 The method used was to build timber falsework parallel to the proposed arches.
 Planks were laid on the falsework parallel to the abutments.
 The position of the courses at the crown were marked out, then those across the remainder of the arch.